Adidas Sambae Sneakers: How To Get Your Hands On The Reimagined Version Of The Samba Shoes

 When are the Adidas Sambae sneakers releasing and where can you buy them?

-Priced at USD 110 (THB 3,867), Adidas Sambae sneakers drop on 1 December 2023.
+Priced at USD 110 (INR 9,168), Adidas Sambae sneakers drop on 1 December 2023.
 They are available to shop at the Adidas US website.

 (Hero and feature image credit: Courtesy Adidas)